dxc-technology/com.servicemesh.agility.adapters.core.aws/README.md

 com.servicemesh.agility.adapters.core.aws.util.EC2SecurityGroupOperations manages AWS Elastic Compute Cloud&trade; (EC2) Security Groups.

-The core.aws bundle uses log4j and has two levels to assist in adapter troubleshooting - *DEBUG* and the finer-grained *TRACE* - that by default are not enabled.
+The Core AWS bundle uses Apache Log4j and has two levels to assist in adapter troubleshooting - *DEBUG* and the finer-grained *TRACE* - that by default are not enabled.
 To enable both, add the following line to `/opt/agility-platform/etc/com.servicemesh.agility.logging.cfg`:
 ```
 log4j.logger.com.servicemesh.agility.adapters.core.aws=TRACE
 ```
 To only enable the *DEBUG* level, use *DEBUG* instead of *TRACE* in `com.servicemesh.agility.logging.cfg`.

 ### Build/Eclipse Configuration
-core.aws is compatible with Java 8 and ant 1.9.3 and requires Ivy as well.
+Core AWS is compatible with Java 8 and Apache Ant 1.9.3 and requires Apache Ivy as well.

 To build the project run "ant clean deploy"

 ### Reference Implementations
-Examples of utilizing the core.aws bundle with various AWS APIs are provided with the unit tests:
+Examples of utilizing the Core AWS bundle with various AWS APIs are provided with the unit tests:
 * TestELBIntegration.java: AWS Elastic Load Balancing&trade; (ELB)
 * TestRDSIntegration.java: AWS Relational Database Service&trade; (RDS)
 * TestS3Integration.java: AWS Simple Storage Service&trade; (S3)